Épuration légale: High Court verdicts

-Between 1954 and 1960, the High Court judged prisoners who had been sentenced in absentia or had been taken prisoner.
-More than a decade having passed, the court showed more leniency.
-For example, the General resident of Morocco, Charles Noguès, had been sentenced in absentia to 20 years of forced labour on 28 November 1947 but his indignité nationale was suspended on 26 October 1956.
+Between 1954 and 1960, the High Court judged prisoners who had been sentenced in absentia or had subsequently surrendered.
+More than a decade having passed, the court showed greater leniency; for example, former Moroccan Resident-General Charles Noguès, who had been sentenced in absentia to 20 years of forced labour in November 1947, had his sentence of indignité nationale suspended upon returning to France in October 1956.